sparkle-project/sparkle-project.github.io/documentation/index.md

     * Your app *will not update on macOS 10.11 or later* unless you comply with Apple's [App Transport Security](/documentation/app-transport-security/) requirements.
 HTTP requests will be rejected by the system.
     * You can get free certificates from [Let's Encrypt](https://certbot.eff.org/), and test [server configuration](https://mozilla.github.io/server-side-tls/ssl-config-generator/) with [ssltest](https://www.ssllabs.com/ssltest/).
   * Sign the application via Apple's Developer ID program.
-  * Sign the published update archive with Sparkle's EDDSA (ed25519) signature.
+  * Sign the published update archive with Sparkle's EdDSA (ed25519) signature.
-    * Updates using [Installer package](/documentation/package-updates/) (`.pkg`) *must* be signed with EDDSA.
+    * Updates using [Installer package](/documentation/package-updates/) (`.pkg`) *must* be signed with EdDSA.
-    * [Binary Delta updates](/documentation/delta-updates/) *must* be signed with EDDSA.
+    * [Binary Delta updates](/documentation/delta-updates/) *must* be signed with EdDSA.
-    * [Updates of preference panes and plugins](/documentation/bundles/) *must* be signed with EDDSA.
+    * [Updates of preference panes and plugins](/documentation/bundles/) *must* be signed with EdDSA.
-    * EDDSA signatures are optional for updates using regular app bundles that are signed with Apple code signing (Apple's Developer ID program), but we still recommended EDDSA signatures as a backup.
+    * EdDSA signatures are optional for updates using regular app bundles that are signed with Apple code signing (Apple's Developer ID program), but we still recommended EdDSA signatures as a backup.

-#### EDDSA (ed25519) signatures
+#### EdDSA (ed25519) signatures

-To prepare signing with EDDSA signatures:
+To prepare signing with EdDSA signatures:

   1. First, run `./bin/generate_keys` tool (from the Sparkle distribution root).
 This needs to be done only once.
 This tool will do two things:
     * It will generate a private key and save it in your login Keychain on your Mac.
 You don't need to do anything with it, but don't lose access to your Mac's Keychain.
 If you lose it, you may not be able to issue any new updates!
     * It will print your public key to embed into applications.
 Copy that key (it's a base64-encoded string).
 You can run `./bin/generate_keys` again to see your public key at any time.
   2. Add your public key to your app's `Info.plist` as a [`SUPublicEDKey`](/documentation/customization/) property.

 Sparkle before version 1.21 used to use only older DSA signatures, which are now deprecated.
-They are still supported for updating old apps, and both DSA and EDDSA may be used together.
+They are still supported for updating old apps, and both DSA and EdDSA may be used together.

 #### Apple code signing